LaShyra Nolen: Research

 Nolen has studied healthcare inequality in the United States, with a particular focus on why ethnic minorities were so at-risk from coronavirus disease.
-In the aftermath of the murders of Ahmaud Arbery and George Floyd, Nolen spoke up for Black people, saying that the graphic videos being shared on social media could be traumatising.

 Nolen has worked to eradicate racism from academic medicine and medical education.
 She has provided a series of guidance for clinicians, academics and medical educators, including encouraging people do their homework before reaching out to Black colleagues, reflecting on their workplaces and personal practise and compensating Black trainees for their time.
 Her June 2020 New England Journal of Medicine perspective “How Medical Education Is Missing the Bull’s-eye”, summarised the failings of academic medical programmes at training a generation of non-biased physicians.

 During the COVID-19 pandemic Nolen launched the We Got Us project, which looked to provide accurate information and support to the Boston community throughout the pandemic.
-In recognition of her public health efforts, she was invited to the White House equity round table.

-She is a regular contributor to WBUR-FM and the HuffPost.